stikjs/stik-dom/README.md

 ```

 ###event
-A simple shortcut to addEventListener.
+A simple shortcut to addEventListener applyed to the current template.

 ```javascript
 stik.behavior("active-on-focus", function($elm){